dataeducator/student_academic_success/README.md

 The <code>analyze_feature_importances</code> function analyzes feature importances for the RandomForestClassifier and stores them in a data frame.
 The calculate_best_scores method uses GridSearchCV to find the best hyperparameters for each model based on a specified scoring metric.
 Finally, the identify_best_parameters function identifies the best hyperparameters and their corresponding recall scores for each model.

 ### iNterpret
-Our code displays a confusion matrix, the most important features, and their corresponding importances for each model.
+Our code displays a confusion matrix, the most pertinent features, and their corresponding feature importances for each model.
 If a model does not have feature importances, the code alerts the user accordingly.

 * The top 5 feature importances are identified and displayed for various models (Random Forest, SVM, Decision Trees, K Nearest neighbors), with a notification for models without feature importances.
 * The random forest is the most performative model with a recall score of __0.76__